Investing in biodiversity in a modern, sustainable way

 Bees are the foundation of biodiversity

-This means that Bees, along with a large number of other insects, ensure that plants are fertilised.
-Because insects fly from flower to flower in search of pollen and nectar, they can fertilise flowers, allowing the plant to start bearing fruit.
+This means that Bees, along with a large number of other insects, ensure that plants are fertilized.
+Because insects fly from flower to flower in search of pollen and nectar, they can fertilize flowers, allowing the plant to start bearing fruit.
 This fruit in turn ensures the reproduction of the plant.
 Therefore, insects play an essential role in the reproductive cycle of many plants.

 The number of bees is declining rapidly.
 Wild bees and solitary bees are struggling in a landscape with less and less flowers.

 Beehive: centre of nature, bees, education and art